w3c/openscreenprotocol/device_specs.md

 # Sample Device Specifications

-This document lists specifications for the types of devices that serve as controllers or receivers implementing the Open Screen Protocol.
+This document lists specifications for the types of devices that serve as controlling user agents or receivers implementing the Open Screen Protocol.

 Below are a selection of older (2015) and lower-end devices to serve as a baseline for future evaluation, under the assumption that newer and more capable